Mali: French colonisation

 Mali fell under the control of France during the Scramble for Africa in the late 19th century.
 By 1905, most of the area was under firm French control as a part of French Sudan.

-In November 1915, a large anti-French uprising broke out among the tribes in the regions of present-day Mali and Burkina Faso.
-The last resistance was suppressed only in September 1916.
-During the suppression of the uprising, over 100 villages were destroyed by French colonial troops.
+In November 1915 a large anti-French uprising broke out among the tribes.
+French colonial troops destroyed over 100 villages, and the last resistance was suppressed by September 1916.
 On 24 November 1958, French Sudan (which changed its name to the Sudanese Republic) became an autonomous republic within the French Community.
 In January 1959, Mali and Senegal united to become the Mali Federation.

-Independence

 The Mali Federation gained independence from France on 20 June 1960.
-Senegal withdrew from the federation in August 1960, which allowed the Sudanese Republic to become the independent Republic of Mali on 22 September 1960, and that date is now the country's Independence Day.
+Senegal withdrew from the federation in August 1960, which allowed the Sudanese Republic to become the independent Republic of Mali on 22 September 1960, the country's Independence Day.